teamsnap/teamsnap-javascript-sdk/docs/collections/messages.md

 <a id="bulkDeleteMessages"></a>
 ## `bulkDeleteMessages(params)`
-Deletes an array of `message` items.
+Deletes a single 'message' item or an array of `message` items.

-If you want to use the persistence layer, a message item or an array of message items must be passed.
-Persistence won't work with an id or array of ids.
+_Note: While apiv3 expects an array of ids, you must pass an array of message objects to take advantage of the persistence layer's unlinking feature.
+If you don't need this automatic unlinking of items, it is perfectly acceptable to just use an array of ids.

 ### Params
 * `params`: [int, array, object] - An array of message items or ids or a single message item or id